pine-vm/pine/implement/Pine.Core/Elm/ElmCompilerInDotnet/elm-compiler-implementation-guide.md

 ## Encoding of Elm Values as Pine Values

-For the encoding of Elm values as Pine values, the Elm compiler follows the model established in the `ElmValueEncoding.cs` file.
+For the encoding of Elm values as Pine values, the compiler follows the model established in the `ElmValueEncoding.cs` file.
 The definitions in `ElmValueEncoding.cs` cover the encoding of all Elm values except functions.

 ## Emitting Function Applications